nglviewer/nglview/README.md

 * CODE: be less noisy when importing nglview
 * DOC: more usage examples, API description
 * DOC: added CHANGELOG file
+* BUILD: added example files in the package

 Version 0.3